L-1 Visa Requirements, Qualifications, and Benefits

 What Is the Maximum Stay on an L1 Visa?

-L1A visas allow a maximum stay of 7 years (initially 1–3 years, with two 2-year extensions).
-L1B visas allow 5 years (initially 1–3 years, with two 2-year extensions).
+L1A status allows a maximum stay of up to 7 years (initially 1–3 years, with extensions).
+L1B status allows up to 5 years (initially 1–3 years, with extensions).

 iii.
 Dual Intent Visa